UPS Announces Quarterly Dividend and $5 Billion Share Repurchase Program

 ATLANTA, Aug.
-05, 2021 (GLOBE NEWSWIRE) -- UPS (NYSE: UPS) today announced its regular quarterly dividend of $1.02 per share on all outstanding Class A and Class B shares.
+05, 2021 (GLOBE NEWSWIRE) -- UPS (: UPS) today announced its regular quarterly dividend of $1.02 per share on all outstanding Class A and Class B shares.

 The dividend is payable September 9, 2021 to shareowners of record on August 23, 2021.